dataaxiom/ghcr-cleanup-action/README.md

 at the end of the execution to check that all multi-architecture images have no missing platform images.
 Warnings will be outputted if there are missing packages.

+### Packages Downloaded Over 5000 times

+Public packages that have been downloaded over 5000 times are prohibited by GitHub to be deleted.
+Currently the only way to exclude these is set the exclude-tags for these images so that they are not processed by the action.

+There is currently no public GitHub API to retrieve the download counts to then programicatlly remove these from been processed by the action.

 ### Package Restoration